The office has gone to the dogs. Well, that’s what it seems like given the growing number of pet friendly workplaces today.

 On the flip side, there are clear safety and health risks.
 Concerns with pet hygiene and the potential for biting often doom pet policies from the start.
+Keep in mind that most general liability policies exclude animals, but commercial property insurance does cover damage to office space that is caused by pets.
 There are legal risks too, and they’re nothing to sneeze at—in one lawsuit, an allergic employee alleged that her employer violated the Americans With Disabilities Act (ADA) by not amending their policy to accommodate her.

 Consider the nature of the work at your office.
 By definition, not every workplace is equally pet friendly.
 Though office environments are generally safe places for pets, spaces with fragile or dangerous equipment are likely not.
 In other words, no bulldogs in china shops.